onyx-platform/onyx-metrics/README.md

 ##### Segment Completions

-Complete latency measures the amount of time in ms that a segment, emitted by an input task, takes to be fully acked through all tasks in the job.
-Onyx's messaging model works by tracking all segments that result from operations on the input segment at each task.
-Complete latency gives an excellent indication of the end to end processing time for segments through an entire job.

-Tags:
+**Task types:** input

+**Tags:**
 * complete_latency_50th - complete latency (ms), 50th percentile, calculated over 10s period
 * complete_latency_90th - complete latency (ms), 90th percentile, calculated over 10s period
 * complete_latency_99th - complete latency (ms), 99th percentile, calculated over 10s period
 * complete_latency_99_9th - complete latency (ms), 99.9th percentile, calculated over 10s period
 * complete_latency_max - complete latency (ms), maximum complete latency seen over 10s period

+Complete latency measures the amount of time in ms that a segment, emitted by an input task, takes to be fully acked through all tasks in the job.
+Onyx's messaging model works by tracking all segments that result from operations on the input segment at each task.
+Complete latency gives an excellent indication of the end to end processing time for segments through an entire job.

 Complete latencies are measured in milliseconds, and percentiles are calculated over a 10s period.
 For example, complete_latency_50th of 60, means that 50